 3 eggs

-1/2 cup homemade almond milk (or store-bought)
+1/2 cup homemade almond milk (or milk of choice–we now use unsweetened coconut milk)

 Directions: